GameDevTecnico/cubos/docs/pages/2_features/ecs.md

 If necessary, you can access the world in a system through the arguments `const World&` or `World&`.
-However, this is not recommended, since it becomes impossible for the dispatcher to know what the system is accessing, and thus it cannot parallelize it.
+However, this is not recommended, since it becomes impossible to know what the system is accessing, and thus we cannot parallelize it.

 Instead, you should use the @ref cubos::core::ecs::Commands "Commands" argument.
 Through it you can queue operations to be executed at a later time,